 Internet Safety and Cyberbullying Prevention

 Join us this summer to learn about key facts, statistics and research in relation to the way the internet and mobile technologies are utilised by children.
 Explore the benefits and potential risks associated with technology.
 Examine how schools and parents/guardians can collaborate to reduce associated risks.
 Further explore strategies to shield children from inappropriate content online.
+Explore the theme of empathy, the role of the bystander and the importance of a positive school culture and climate.

 All summer courses are approved for EPV days.